 BID levy collection

 In 2005, businesses in the London Bridge area voted to create a Business Improvement District (BID) for the five year period 2006-11.
 To fund the work of the operational organisation - Team London Bridge - each business within the BID area must pay a compulsory contribution, referred to as the BID levy.
-In 2010 businesses voted to continue this model for a further five years (2011-16).
+In 2010 and 2015 businesses voted to continue this model for a further five years meaning that our current term ends in 2021.

 Payment of the BID levy is compulsory for all businesses within the boundary of the London Bridge (BID) area that occupy premises with a rateable value of £10,000 or more.
 Collection of the levy is enforced under the same rules and processes as business rates collection.